 In line with our ethos of social responsibility, EPQL continues to invest in communities around our projects.
-Through the Engro Foundation, our CSR arm, we channel philanthropic capital into initiatives focused on education. technical training. skills development, and healthcare.
+Through the Engro Foundation, our CSR arm, we channel philanthropic capital into initiatives focused on education. technical training, development, and healthcare.
 In 2023, our dedicated Primary Healthcare Centre (PHC), established in collaboration with HANDS to serve the surrounding villages, offered timely medical treatments to a over 11,000 patients.
 Furthermore, EPQL, in partnership with Engro Foundation and Indus Resource Centre (IRC), actively sustains one of the largest school networks in the Ghotki district.
 This network encompasses three government schools-Rasheed Ahmed Arain, Gul M Arbani, and Juma Khan Arbani-educating over 700 students.
 In tandem with our community, we persist in our journey of fostering inclusion and creating value with purpose.

-Inclusion) and ensuring that we deliver on our We have always maintained that our people remain our core enduring advantage and this inclusive growth agenda. year our priority on our people-agenda was no less.
-In 2023, we enhanced our focus on their In the end, I extend my sincere appreciation to EPQL's management, employees, customers, well-being, conducted health awareness for work-life partners, and stakeholders for their unwavering sessions. interventions support.
-Your trust, confidence, and management, and invested in professional growth through training initiatives.
-The induction commitment drive us forward.
-Together, we will of 10 female Graduate Trainee Engineers from continue our journey of hope and perseverance, contributing to a prosperous 2024 for EPQL and surrounding areas of Qadirpur underscores our commitment to DE&I (Diversity, Equity and Pakistan.
+We have always maintained that our people remain our core enduring advantage and this year our priority on our people-agenda was no less.
+In 2023, we enhanced our focus on their well-being, conducted health awareness sessions, interventions for work-life management, and invested in professional growth through training initiatives.
+The induction of 10 female Graduate Trainee Engineers from surrounding areas of Qadirpur underscores our commitment to DE&I (Diversity, Equity and ceo's message

-ceo's message